motdotla/writings/articles/posts/rockets-and-arduinos.md

 # Rockets and Arduinos

-An arduino is an over the counter affordable microcrontroller.
-You can do all kinds of things with them like control your garage door, build robots, and even launch rockets.
+An arduino is a microcrontroller.
+You can program them to do things like control your garage door, control a robot, or launch rockets.

-In this tutorial, I am going to show you how to build a countdown timer using an Arduino and NodeJS to launch a rocket.
+In this tutorial, I am going to show you how to launch a rocket with an Arduino.
+We will write a countdown timer using Node.js and use the Arduino to programmatically send the electrical signal to launch the rocket.

 # Pre-requisites

 You will need the following materials: